 Through customer journey mapping, you may learn what makes your company attractive and helpful to your customers, as well as what turns them away.
 By knowing this, you can develop content that will entice them to your business and sustain them.

-• It helps to build a new customer base
+Build a new customer base

 Analyzing your typical customers’ needs and pain points and mapping out their journey will give you a good idea of the type of customers that can make purchases from your company.
 This way you can build a new valuable customer base.

-• It helps to build a responsive customer service system
+Build a responsive customer service system

 Customer journey mapping highlights the moments where customers will have a good experience as well as a bad and frictional experience.
 Knowing this earlier will enable you to design your customer service strategy and act at the most appropriate times to optimize the value of your brand to the buyer.
 A responsive customer service system will make your company appear more reliable to customers.